+The Organization reports program service fees at the amounts that reflect the consideration to which the Organization expects to be entitled in exchange for services provided.
+These amounts are due from third-party payers, with the majority of the program service fees coming from local governmental agencies in which the individuals receiving the services reside.
 The Organization receives cost reimbursement contract revenue as well as fixed rate contract revenue.
-Revenue is recognized when the corresponding service has been provided according to the agreement, subject to the contract limit, if any.
+The program service fee revenue is recognized when the corresponding service has been provided according to the agreement, subject to the contract limit, if any.
 Under fixed rate contracts, the Organization agrees to provide certain services in specified quantities at a prescribed rate per unit of service provided.
 Certain contracts have provisions for annual settlements to provide for recovery of costs for service capacity required to be provided, but not utilized, and for repayment of amounts billed in excess of contract limits.
-Estimated settlements are accrued by the Organization as a receivable or contingency reserve for contracts for which cost reports have not been approved by the funder.
+Estimated settlements are considered contract assets/liabilities and accrued by the Organization as a receivable or contingency reserve for contracts for which cost reports have not been approved by the funder.